Did you know that most people use their fire pits more in the fall? However, fire pits can be used during any season for some backyard fun.

 What Type of Fire Pit Fuel is Best for You?

-There are a number of things to keep in mind when deciding what type of fuel to use for your fire pit or outdoor fireplace.
+There are several things to evaluate when choosing a fuel for your fire pit or outdoor fireplace.
 Aesthetic appeal is subjective, but some other objective characteristics include:

 - Heat